-The most material risks including High Impact/Low Likelihood risks are reported to the Group Ethics, Risk, Assurance and Control Committee (GERACC), to ensure it has a clear understanding of our risk profile and the effectiveness of controls which are informed by assurance activity.
+The most material risks including High Impact/Low Likelihood risks are reported to the Group Ethics, Risk, Assurance, Control and Compliance Committee (GERACC), to ensure it has a clear understanding of our risk profile and the effectiveness of controls which are informed by assurance activity.
 The GERACC is chaired by the Chief Executive, with membership comprising of the Centrica Executive Committee (CEC).
 The Audit Committee then receives a risk update which includes a CEC approved assessment of our principal risks and the adequacy of associated controls.

-Ultimately, the Board, through the Safety, Health, Environment, Security and Ethics Committee (SHESEC) and the Health, Safety, Environment and Security (HSES) subcommittee of the CEC are responsible for identifying and prioritising risks and opportunities.
+For the majority of 2020, the Board, through the Safety, Health, Environment, Security and Ethics Committee (SHESEC) and the Health, Safety and Environment (HSE) subcommittee of the CEC were responsible for identifying and prioritising risks and opportunities.
+During 2020 and following a company-wide review of governance, the HSE Committee was brought back into the executive committee, which was renamed the Centrica Leadership Team (CLT).
+Additionally, the SHESEC was replaced by the Safety, Environment and Sustainability Committee (SESC) with more focussed accountabilities.